Code-Screen/Code-Screen.github.io/docs/creating-custom-terraform-assessments.md

 # Creating Custom Terraform Assessments

-CodeScreen allows you to add your own assessment and send it to candidates.</br></br>
-To begin, log on to [CodeScreen](https://app.codescreen.com/account/login), click <strong>Add new assessment</strong>, and click the <strong>Custom</strong> button.</br>
+To start, [log in](https://app.codescreen.com/account/login) to CodeScreen, click <strong>Add new assessment</strong>, and click the <strong>Custom</strong> button.

-You can then add the description of your assessment, choose <strong>Terraform</strong> from the drop-down list of available `DevOps` tools, and set the time limit for the assessment.</br>
+You can then add the description of your assessment, select the <strong>DevOps</strong> category and then choose `Terraform` from the drop-down list of available languages.

 Once you create an assessment, a private GitHub template repository will be created in the CodeScreen account, and you will be given access.

-This repository will contain a skeleton <strong>Terraform</strong> project, and the README will contain the description of the assessment that you added during the setup.</br></br>
+This repository will contain a skeleton Terraform project, and the `README.md` will contain the description of the assessment that you added during the setup.</br>

 <figure>
   <figcaption style="font-style: italic;">Example custom Terraform assessment GitHub repository:</figcaption>